-EXHIBIT 4.14: PARTICIPATION RATE (PER 1,000 PERSONS IN TOTAL POPULATION)
+EXHIBIT 1.01: PARTICIPATION RATE (PER 1,000 PERSONS IN TOTAL POPULATION)

-Hispanic students.
+The College has made significant progress towards increasing student diversity, particularly with respect to Hispanic students.
 In 2010-11, Hispanics accounted for 33.6% of unduplicated enrollment (2,925 students).
 By the 2014-15 academic year, Hispanics accounted for 44% of unduplicated enrollment (3,537 students).

-In 2015, Hispanics accounted for 54.92% of the service area population (543,442 persons) and by the year 2025 Hispanics are expected to make-up 57.26%
+In 2015, Hispanics accounted for 54.92% of the service area population (543,442 persons) and by the year 2025 Hispanics are expected to make-up 57.26% of the service area population (594,718 persons).
+Additionally, Asians are the second fastest growing population within the service area with an increase of 8,463 persons expected between 2015 and 2025 (14.83% growth).
+The College has an opportunity to continue increasing student diversity, particularly with respect to Hispanic and Asian students.

-During the fall 2014 term CHC enrolled 181 first-time college students from Yucaipa High School.
+During the fall 2014 term Crafton Hills College enrolled 181 first-time college students from Yucaipa High School.
 During the 2013-14 academic year Yucaipa High School produced 559 graduates.
 It is reasonable to expect that some of the fall 2014 enrollment from Yucaipa High School graduates were not from the high school class of 2013-14.
-However, assuming that a great majority of those enrolled at CHC from Yucaipa High School in fall 2014 were from the high school class of 2013-14, then approximately 32.4% of Yucaipa High School graduates enrolled at CHC.
-During the fall 2014 term CHC captured approximately 20% of 2013-14 graduates from Redlands East Valley, Citrus Valley and Redlands Senior high schools.
+However, assuming that a majority of those enrolled at Crafton Hills College from Yucaipa High School in fall 2014 were from the high school class of 2013-14, then approximately 32.4% of Yucaipa High School graduates enrolled at Crafton Hills College.
+During the fall 2014 term Crafton Hills College captured approximately 20% of 2013-14 graduates from Redlands East Valley, Citrus Valley and Redlands Senior high schools.
 The College captured less than 12% of graduates from Beaumont Senior, San Gorgonio, Green Valley, Orangewood Continuation, and Rim of the World Senior high schools.
 The College has an opportunity to capture a larger proportion of feeder high school graduates.

-During the fall 2014 term CHC produced 8,900 WSCH from English courses, however, 3,428 WSCH was attributable to below college level English (38.5% of total English WSCH).
+During the fall 2014 term Crafton Hills College produced 8,900 WSCH from English courses, however, 3,428 WSCH was attributable to below college level English (38.5% of total English WSCH).
 Reading courses accounted for 1,396 WSCH of which 100% are considered below college level courses.
-Combined, English and reading accounted for 10,296 WSCH during fall 2014, of which

-4,824 WSCH (47%) was attributable to below college level courses.
-During the fall 2014 term CHC produced 9,964 WSCH from mathematics courses, however 6,359 WSCH was generated from below college level math (64% of total mathematics WSCH).
+Combined, English and reading accounted for 10,296 WSCH during fall 2014, of which 4,824 WSCH (47%) was attributable to below college level courses.
+During the fall 2014 term Crafton Hills College produced 9,964 WSCH from mathematics courses, however 6,359 WSCH was generated from below college level math (64% of total mathematics WSCH).